nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/07_Activity_Diagrams/README.md

 ![Month](images/Month.jpg)

 A typical example of a time event is triggering reminders after the deadline for payment has passed.
-We will discuss an example in Modeling for System Integration.
+We will discuss an example in <b>Modeling for System Integration</b>.

 ## Sending Signals (Action)